-Mobile voice call termination is a wholesale input, which in addition to wholesale call access and call origination, enables the provision of various types of mobile voice call services.
+Mobile voice call termination is a wholesale input, which in addition to wholesale call access and wholesale call origination services, enables the provision of various types of mobile voice call services at the retail level.

 Technically, these wholesale inputs allow for a call to be carried over two distinct networks, namely the network to which the customer making the call is subscribed (i.e. the network of the calling party) and the network to which the customer receiving the call belongs to (i.e. the network of the called party).